Monster Hunter Wilds

 Hold + Hold

-If you perform an Overhead Slash while in Focus Mode, you can use the L stick to adjust the direction of the Overhead Slash.
+If you perform an Overhead Slash while in Focus Mode by holding down the L2 button, you can adjust the direction with the L stick.
 Make sure to hit the powerful Overhead Slash in time with the moving monster's attack.

-If You Can't Avoid It By Dodging, Use A Guard
+If You Can't Avoid it by Dodging, Guard

 Hold